-Code Description AP1-40 MMC Sel Selects the MMC operation settings. -None: Deactivates MMC function -Single Ctrl: Activates general MMC function -Multi Follower: Activates Master Follower as Multi Follower -Multi Master: Activates Master Follower as Multi Master mode -Serve Drv: Sets Serve Drv used at Master Follower.
+Code Description AP1-40 MMC Sel Selects the MMC operation settings. -None : Deactivates MMC function -Single Ctrl : Activates general MMC function -Multi Follower : Activates Master Follower as Multi Follower mode -Multi Master: Activates Master Follower as Multi Master mode -Serve Drv: Sets Serve Drv used at Master Follower.
 AP1-42 Num of Aux Decides the number of auxiliary motors to use.
 AP1-43 Starting Aux Sets the start auxiliary motor.
 AP1-44 Aux Motor Run Indicates the number of the operating auxiliary motors.
 AP1-45-46 Aux Priority1-2 Indicates the operating priority of auxiliary motors.
 According to setting by users, it can be influenced by Interlock, AutoChange and operating time Each four-digit numbers for the parameter mean the auxiliary motor numbers and indicate the priority of auxiliary motors.
-In other words, the most right number of [AP1-45 Aux Priority1] indicates the priority of Auxiliary motor 1 and the second number from the right of [AP1-45 Aux Priority1] indicates the priority of Auxiliary motor 2.
-[AP1-45 Aux Priority1] [AP1-46 Aux Priority2] X X X X X X X X X X X X X X X X X X X AP1-48 Aux All Stop When [AP1-48 Aux All Stop] is set to "No" during input to stop operating, auxiliary motors are turned off at the same time.
+In other words, the most right number of [AP1-45 Aux Priority1] indicates the priority of Auxiliary motor 1 and the second number from the right of [AP1- 45 Aux Priority1] indicates the priority of Auxiliary motor 2.
+[AP1-45 Aux Priority1] indicates the priority of Auxiliary motor 2.
+[AP1-45 Aux Priority1] indicates the priority of The Priority2] X X X X X X X X X X X X The Priority of the Aux motor4 The Priority of The Priority of the Aux motor8 The Priority of the Aux motor5 AP1-48 Aux All Stop When [AP1-48 Aux All Stop] is set to "No" during input to stop operating, auxiliary motors are turned off at the same time.
 When [AP1-48 Aux All Stop] is set to "YES", auxiliary motors are turned off gradually based on time of [AP1-54 Aux Stop DT].
 AP1-49 FIFO/FILO Sets the operating priority of MMC.
-FIFO: Same as On/Off order of auxiliary motors.
+FIFO : Same as On/Off order of auxiliary motors.
 FILO: Opposite to On/Off order auxiliary motors.
-Op Time Order: setting automatically according to operating time of auxiliary motors.
+Op Time Order : setting automatically according to operating time of auxiliary motors.
 AP1-50 Aux Start Diff AP1-59 Aux Stop Diff One of the conditions to turn on and off the next auxiliary motors.
 Parameters to set the difference when the difference between the reference and feedback is more than regular value